blutter/bowling-scoring/README.md

+# Overview

+This is an implementation of the DiUS coding test in Javascript.

+To install dependencies:

+    yarn

+To run tests:

+    yarn test

+Implementation is in the `src` directory and the tests are in `test`.

+# Original Problem Description

 DiUS is starting a bowling club.
 To help with the club, we have engaged you to program a scoring system.

 The features on the system are: